What Is Capacity Planning? Definitive Guide to Top Business Strategies

 On the other hand, lag strategy is a reactive approach that entails adding capacity after demand has exceeded resource availability.
 While this strategy may be cost-effective in the short term, it can lead to decreased client satisfaction and loyalty in the long run.

 Therefore, it’s necessary to monitor the critical path of resources — the point at which resource constraints will negatively impact your client relationships — and respond to it quickly.
-For example, certain industries that experience high peaks and low plateaus throughout the year, such as consulting agencies, might resort to mandatory overtime to compensate for high demand.
+For example, certain industries that experience high peaks and low plateaus throughout the year, such as consulting agencies, might resort to mandatory overtime to compensate for high demand, necessitating efficient tracking and scheduling through consultant management software.

 Match Strategy